 This process of multimodal layering prompted and supported the students’ empathetic reflections and their expression of concern, pity, and a degree of respect for people’s experiences in the past.
 In a similar episode, another pair of students stood still, looked out across the Common and reflected on what it would have been like in the past.
 Their talk, roaming gaze and use of gesture to pick out particular parts of the Common contributed to their re-imagining what experiences of the Common during WWII would have been like.

 In response to hearing another stimulus, an audio recording of soldiers marching, all of the students responded physically to the stimulus (e.g. “they must’ve practiced marching on here”, by bobbing their head in time to the marching), and most of them responded by marching around.
 While it might be suggested that this embodied action in itself does not indicate emotional engagement with history, nonetheless through their embodied action, the students linked the sound of marching directly to their physical experience and the current environment.
 This led them to engage emotionally with the soldiers’ experiences and developed their reflections on what the soldiers would have felt (“maybe petrified”) for.
-For example, a student pair (see Table 3 - accessible on-line) first looked at a photograph of soldiers on the Common and reflected verbally, in quiet reverent tones, on the experience of soldiers during WWII and their possible fear (“Dangered.
+For example, a student pair (supplementary Table S3 - accessible on-line) first looked at a photograph of soldiers on the Common and reflected verbally, in quiet reverent tones, on the experience of soldiers during WWII and their possible fear (“Dangered.
 Probably scared”) and pride (“because they’re doing it for their country”), and then listened to the sound recording of soldiers marching and linked the activity of the soldiers to the wide open spaces of the surrounding environment.